Phantxm5/Codey/README.md

-# CodeLingo - Interactive Programming Learning Platform
+# Codey - Interactive Programming Learning Platform

 ## Project Overview
-CodeLingo is an interactive web application designed to help users learn programming languages through a structured, gamified approach similar to language learning platforms like Duolingo.
+Codey is an interactive web application designed to help users learn programming languages through a structured, gamified approach similar to language learning platforms like Duolingo.
 The application offers multiple programming languages, a comprehensive level system, and interactive coding challenges.

 ## Live Demo
 The application is deployed and accessible at: https://zgbrpvgj.manus.space